skadistats/Tarrasque/docs/source/hero.rst

       TODO: figure out exactly what this is

-   .. attribute:: player_id
+   .. attribute:: player

-      Equal to :attr:`Player.index`

-      TODO: Check this on IRC
+      The player that is playing the hero.

    .. attribute:: spawned_at